The frequently asked questions about OpenSim are broken up into several categories:

 Visualization and Graphics

-Q. Why can't I launch the GUI's visualizer in Windows?
+Q. Why can't I launch the GUI's Visualizer Window?

 Q. How do I tell OpenSim where to locate the bone/geometry files?

 A. These are the geometry files corresponding to the bones and other objects used by your model.
-The "vtp" format is a format used by VTK which is the component used by OpenSim for visualization.
+The "vtp" format is a format used by VTK which was used by earlier versions of OpenSim for visualization. vtp files come in two flavors (ASCII, Binary) we only support ASCII format.
+Both .stl, .obj are standard mesh file formats as well.

 Q. OpenSim loads many models in the same graphics window, how do I know which one I'm working on now?

 A. Although many models are loaded, only a single model can be marked as "Current".
-This is indicated by the dropdown in the application toolbar and also in the navigator.
+This is indicated in bold in the navigator.

 Q. I can't pick some objects in the Graphics window, is this a bug?